Updated April 24, 2023

 - Musée d’Orsay

 - Notre Dame

-Paris has all the cruises that you can dream of.
-If you can think of a name, there’s probably a cruise associated with it – whether it’s lunch, buffet, champagne, happy hour, afternoon tea, sunset, sunrise, … you name it.
-But from my perspective, if you have taken either one of the above tours, none of the other cruises are worth it.
+Paris has all the activities along the river that you can dream of.
+If you can think of a name, there’s probably a tour associated with it – whether it’s lunch, buffet, champagne, happy hour, afternoon tea, sunset, sunrise, … you name it.

-I opted to treat my wife to the La Marina de Paris Gourmet Dinner Cruise.
-The pier for La Marina is just steps away from the Musée d’Orsay so visiting the museum just prior to the cruise will make for a perfect itinerary.
+Another option is the La Marina dinner cruise.
+The pier for La Marina is just steps away from the Musée d’Orsay so visiting the museum just prior to the sailing will make for a perfect itinerary.

-The La Marina cruise was on a smaller boat with a more intimate atmosphere, which we liked.
+The La Marina journey was on a smaller boat with a more intimate atmosphere, which my wife liked.
 The décor was not overly glamourous but had a taste of casual elegance which we preferred.
 The large glass windows all around including the ceiling provided a panoramic view.

 Both the food and their presentations were outstanding.
 Each dish was almost like a piece of art.
 The first course came with four outstanding appetizers: Scallop in fresh tomatoes, butterfly shrimp, chou pastry with goat cheese, and duck foie gras.

 For the main dish, my wife had a grilled fish and I opted to have the chicken leg confit.
 Both dishes were delicious.
 I really liked my chicken as the meat was tender, juicy, and flavorful.
 My wife gave me a bite of her fish and I liked its texture and its taste.
 Both plates were served with fresh vegetables and a side of buttery and creamy mashed sweet potatoes.